maxritter/diy-thermocam-website/src/pages/build-your-own.md

 ![](/images/13_1-1.png)

 The following images will show the old version with the components at the top.
-If you have the new version, don't worry that it will look different from now on.
+If you have the new version, don't worry that this place will look different from now on.

 #### 12.